aju22/DocumentGPT/README.md

 ## Acknowledgements

 DocumentGPT is built using Streamlit, OpenAI Chat API, Langchain and various open-source libraries.
-We would like to acknowledge the contributions of the developers and contributors of these libraries.
+I would like to acknowledge the contributions of the developers and contributors of these libraries.